-To change your legal name with the College, complete a 'Change of Address/Certificate of Residency Form'.
-The form is available online (www.gcc.mass.edu/registrar/forms).
+To change your legal address with the College, complete a Change of Address/Certificate of Residency form, available online at gcc.mass.edu/registrar/forms.
 If address is being changed to Massachusetts, the certificate of residency portion of the form must be completed.
 GCC may require proof of residency.